MetaRPC/CSharpMT5/docs/MarketInfo/SymbolParamsMany.md

 * **`MarginInitial`**, **`MarginMaintenance`** — margin requirements per lot.
 * **`SwapLong`**, **`SwapShort`** — swap (rollover) rates.
 * **`SessionTradeFrom`**, **`SessionTradeTo`** — trading session windows.
-* *(…many more fields: tick values, contract size, option Greeks, session quotes, etc…)*
+* *…and dozens more: tick values, contract size, option Greeks, session quotes, etc.*

-For the full list, see the generated `SymbolParameters` class in your MT5 gRPC client (or the original `.proto`).
+*For the complete list of fields, see the generated `SymbolParameters` class in your MT5 gRPC client (or the original `.proto`).*

 ---